opengeospatial/geoparquet/format-specs/geoparquet.md

 ["Polygon", "MultiPolygon"].
 Or if having 3D points, it is not sufficient to specify "Point", but it is expected to list "Point Z".

-#### Polygon winding
+#### orientation

+This attribute indicates the winding order of polygon.
+Available values are:

-The winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
+- counterclockwise: the winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
 Polygon rings MUST follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).
 Traversing vertices of rings in order, the interior of the polygon is on the left.

+If no value is set, no assertions are made about winding order, except that external rings have oppposite winding order to internal rings.

+Writers should add the orientation attribute when it is applicable to the data.

 #### edges